 In a statement yesterday urging the county's legislative delegation to support the bill Mayor Brunner, Camden director of revenue and finance, said another effect of its enactment would be to avert a judicial fight between the city and the State of New Jersey.

-necessity for paying interest on that 90 percent, even though the 10 percent
+the necessity for paying interest on that 90 percent, even though the

-retained by the State Department of Education was paid beyond the statutory
+10 percent retained by the State Department of Education was paid

 Farley Bill Vindicates McCord